Factory Correct Gauge Needle Color

 We offer a variety of gauge needle paint colors to satisfy the purist as well as the customizing “restomod” crowd.
 To assist customers who are trying to determine the correct colors for the gauge needles in their vehicle, we have prepared the following information about the color match of our products.
 Please note that our product is designed for non-illuminated gauge needles, which are typically found on vehicles manufactured in the mid 1980s and earlier.

-For those GM owners restoring gauges, our Fluorescent Red is close, but is a little more red than the colors found on Chevrolet, Pontiac, Buick, and Oldsmobile instrument needles.
-We recommend a mixture of 2/3 HiPo Parts Fluorescent Red and 1/3 HiPo Parts Fluorescent Orange to match the red/orange color found on early General Motors.
+For those GM owners restoring instrument needles, our Fluorescent Red may be close, but is more red than the colors found on Chevrolet, Pontiac, Buick, and Oldsmobile instrument needles.
+GM used a number of shades of red/orange for their needles.
+As a result, the only way to get an exact match is to blend the red and orange paint to match the needles in your vehicle.
+We recommend a mixture of 2/3 HiPo Parts Fluorescent Red and 1/3 HiPo Parts Fluorescent Orange as a starting point to match the red/orange color found on early General Motors vehicles.

 If you are insure about the original color of the gauge needle found on your instruments, we recommend that you disassemble the gauge cluster to expose portions of the needles that would not be visible when the cluster is assembled.
 These hidden portions of the needle are often very close to the original paint color used on the needles.
 They may exhibit some fading and discoloration, but will provide a much more accurate view of the original color.
 As you can see in the photo below, the lower portion of the needle was behind the gauge bezel and was shielded from the damaging UV rays that faded the exposed portion of the gauge needle.